Roman walls of Verona: Restorations and extensions following the first barbarian invasions

 Outside the curtain wall, to the south of the city center, there must have been several forts used as defensive outposts of the city, built or renovated during the interventions enforced by Emperor Gallienus.
-One of the forts would have been located near an important road junction, at which the road coming from Hostilia and the southern ring road with the Via Postumia and the Via Gallica converged, while a second fort must have stood in the area now occupied by Castelvecchio, guarding the intersection of the Via Postumia and Via Gallica.
+One of the forts would have been located near an important road junction, at which the road coming from Hostilia and the southern ring road with the Via Postumia and the Via Gallica converged.

+A second fort must have stood in the area now occupied by Castelvecchio, guarding the intersection of the Via Postumia and Via Gallica.
 The presence of a real castrum, also from the late imperial period, has also been hypothesized in the extramural area between via Filippini, via Dietro Filippini, Oratorio alley and via Satiro, as evidenced by the strongly geometric and evocative shape of the urban layout in that sector of the city, which is still perfectly visible today.

 Fall of the empire and expansions by Theodoric

 Around the years of the fall of the Roman Empire, the wall structures underwent further modifications.
-In particular, the towers were fitted with triangular spurs, and pentagonal towers were added to the old Roman walls; the arches of the posterns of the hinges and minor decumans were closed.
+The towers were fitted with triangular spurs, and pentagonal towers were added to the old Roman walls.
+The arches of the posterns of the hinges and minor decumans were closed.
 These arrangements suggest that such devices were necessary to protect against Attila's invasion in 452, or for Odoacer's entrenchment in the face of Theodoric's advance in 489.